SizeCredit/size-solidity/README.md

 - The protocol does not have any fallback oracles.
 - Price feeds must be redeployed and updated in case any Chainlink configuration changes (stale price timeouts, decimals)
 - In case Chainlink reports a wrong price, the protocol state cannot be guaranteed.
 This may cause incorrect liquidations, among other issues
+- In case the protocol is paused, the price of the collateral may change during the unpause event.
+This may cause unforseen liquidations, among other issues
 - The Variable Pool Price Feed depends on `AaveOracle`, which uses `latestAnswer`, and does not perform any kind of stale checks for oracle prices

 ## Areas of concern